-Course Title Research Lab Course
+Course Title Research Lab Module

 Module ID 10603/4EMINENT304

-Responsible Lecturer José Augusto Legatheaux Martins, Pedro Abílio Duarte de Medeiros
+Responsible Lecturer Francisco Ferreira/Rui Igreja/Carlos Damásio/Maria

+Alexandra Fernandes

 University University NOVA Lisbon

 Semester 3

 Relation to curriculum Mandatory course

 Credit points (ECTS) 9

-Teaching type The solution of the concrete research problem, under the supervision of the proponent of the theme, will allow students to be exposed to research problems, as well as a preliminary contact with the research methods in the area.
+Teaching type Research project under mentoring on topics related to elective courses.
+The focus will be on specific research work that combine the topics of a module of elective courses, under the supervision of the proponent of the theme, which will allow students to have preliminary contact with the research methods.
 The specific problem and the methods to be applied are those indicated in the research proposal carried out by the mentor of the topic selected by the student.

 Workload Lab:80h

-Course description This curricular unit allows students to have a first contact with the practice of scientific research.
-Its main objective is to give them the opportunity to apply the previously acquired knowledge to solve specific problems.
-The research lab course consists of the development of a small project around one of the topics addressed in the modules the student will have in the semester.
-It consists in a deep immersion in a research project running at UNL
+Course description Allow the students to have a first contact with the practice of scientific research.
+Its main objective is to give them the opportunity to combine different fields related to the elective courses and apply it a multidisciplinary approach to address a specific challenge.
+The research lab course consists of the development of a small project around one of the topics addressed in the elective courses with the possibility of a deep immersion in a research project running at UNL

 Learning Outcomes The student will gain autonomy in performing literature reviews, lab practices, presentations, and reports, exploring the critical thinking.
-The activity will be linked to the modules offered at UNL with a strong engagement in the research labs activities.
+The activity will be linked to the courses offered at UNL with a strong engagement in the research labs activities.
 By the end, the students must be able to: Presentation of the problem Make a state-of-the-art presentation Select tools and methods to use in solving the problem Propose a work plan

-Assessment method The evaluation is based in a written report and a
+Assessment method The evaluation is based in a written report and a presentation

-presentation

 Literature Literature to be provided by the mentor depending on the scientific topic to be addressed